-Restricted stock units awarded in fiscal 2022 contain terms which allow for continued vesting in accordance with the vesting schedule of all unvested awards upon a Named Executive's retirement.
+Restricted stock units awarded in fiscal 2022 and later contain terms which allow for continued vesting in accordance with the vesting schedule of all unvested awards upon a Named Executive's retirement.
 For this purpose, retirement is defined as termination with the express reason of retirement, for which the grantee has provided the Company at least six months' prior notice and occurs (1) on or after the age of 55 and following a minimum number of years of employment with the Company such that the grantee's age plus the number of full years of employment with the Company equals or exceeds 72, or (2) on or after age 65.
 The grantee must also remain actively employed as a full-time employee for six months following the date of the award to qualify for such continued vesting.
 Further, the grantee must abide by certain restrictive covenants, including non-competition, non-solicit, and non-disparagement covenants.
 Any breach of such restricted covenants will result in a forfeiture of all remaining non-settled awards.

-The following table summarizes the severance benefits due to the Named Executives upon their retirement under their applicable restricted stock unit award agreements (in each case assuming their retirement occurred on June 30, 2022).
-As of June 30, 2022, only Mr. Foss, Mr. Williams, Mr. Zengel, and Mr. Bilke were eligible for retirement.
+The following table summarizes the severance benefits due to the Named Executives upon their retirement under their applicable restricted stock unit award agreements (in each case assuming their retirement occurred on June 30, 2023).
+As of June 30, 2023, only Mr. Foss and Mr. Zengel were eligible for retirement.

 Name Restricted Stock Unit Vesting (1) (\$)

-David B. Foss 3,593,594
+David B. Foss 4,884,913

-Kevin D. Williams 838,292

-Stacey E. Zengel 178,139
+Stacey E. Zengel 233,366

-Teddy I. Bilke 224,997

-(1) These calculations represent the value of unvested restricted stock unit awards at June 30, 2022 based on the closing share price at that date that would become vested upon retirement (if eligible) or would continue to vest following retirement assuming ongoing compliance with restrictive covenants.
+(1) These calculations represent the value of unvested restricted stock unit awards at June 30, 2023 based on the closing share price at that date that would become vested upon retirement (if eligible) or would continue to vest following retirement assuming ongoing compliance with restrictive covenants.